shilohai1/voidr.health/src/blogs/10-healthcare-cybersecurity.md

 ---
 id: 10
-title: "Healthcare Cybersecurity: Protecting Patient Data in the Digital Age"
+title: "Healthcare TESTING: Protecting Patient Data in the Digital Age"
 excerpt: "Understand the critical importance of cybersecurity in healthcare and how to protect sensitive patient information from cyber threats."
 author: "Dr. Sarah Kim"
 date: "2024-02-15"